celo-org/celo-threshold-bls-rs/crates/dkg-cli/README.md

 1. `dkg-cli keygen --path ./keypair`

 This will generate your keypair.
-You should then fund the `address` with some CGLD to pay for transaction fees and send it to the DKG deployer, so that they allow you to participate in the DKG.
+You should then fund the `address` with some tokens to pay for transaction fees and send it to the DKG deployer, so that they allow you to participate in the DKG.